 Priority 2—After feasible beneficial use options have been considered, treating and disposing of CSG water in a way that firstly avoids, and then minimises and mitigates impacts on environmental values.

-Consistent with a commitment in the policy, on 20 September 2013, the Environmental Protection Regulation 2008 was amended so that better quality CSG water is exempt from the definition of regulated waste.
+Consistent with a commitment in the policy, the Environmental Protection Regulation 2008 (EP Regulation) was amended so that better quality CSG water is exempt from the definition of regulated waste.
 This change applies where groundwater has:

 - a pH between 6 -10.5; and